Skip to content

 Method 2: GUI

-The Trash (or Wastebasket) should be visible in the File Manager (Thunar).
+The Trash (or Wastebasket) should be visible in the File Manager.

-Drag an item to the trash to throw it away
+Drag an item to the trash (or Wastebasket) to throw it away

-The icon changes here as well, to give you a visual reminder there is something (maybe several things) in the Trash
+The icon changes here as well, to give you a visual reminder there is something in the Trash (or Wastebasket)

-You may right-click individual files, several files, or all the files inside the Trash and choose Delete
+You may right-click individual files, several files, or all the files inside the Trash (or Wastebasket) and choose Delete

-Or you may simply right-click the Trash and choose Empty Trash
+Or you may simply right-click the Trash (or Wastebasket) and choose Empty

-You may also right-click any file or folder (you have permissions for) and choose Move to Trash
+You may also right-click any file or folder you have permissions for and choose Move to Trash (or Wastebasket)

-Right-click a file and choose Move to Trash
+Right-click a file and select Move to Trash (or Wastebasket)

 On the Desktop, you’ll also have the option to choose to Delete a file (after confirmation) with a right-click

-Delete a file (after confirmation) with a right-click
+Right-click to Delete a file (after confirmation) on the Desktop

 If you’d like that Delete function to be available to you elsewhere; from within Thunar, go to Edit > Preferences…

-from within Thunar, go to Edit > Preferenc
+From within Thunar, go to Edit > Preferences...

 And at the bottom, under Context Menu, check the check box for Show action to permanently delete files and folders